 Tracey has been living in Spain for 11 years with her husband Tony and 2 children.
 “For many single parents their lives can be in complete turmoil with many mixed emotions and being in a foreign country, finding the right support can be somewhat difficult.

 Guardian Angels and mentoring gives the support that many parents need at crucial times.
 Having had similar family issues, I know only too well that having someone by your side to listen is such a great help.”

-I have lived in Javea for 5 years and got married to my long term boyfriend 2 years ago.
-Between us we have 5 children ranging from 13 to 29.
+I am Chief Mentor for Guardian Angels and have lived in Javea for 6 years now.
+My husband and I between us have 5 children ranging from 13 to 29.

 I was a single parent for 8 years so I can relate my experiences with a lot of the issues our members have out here.